BoronII/fraud-detection-pytorch-scikit-fastai/README.md

 The [dataset](https://www.kaggle.com/c/ieee-fraud-detection/discussion/101203) is
 anonymized and has a mix of categorical and continuous features, include 339 features engineered by Vesta.
 The dataset is thoroughly explored in 01_EDA.ipynb.
+Two notable features of the data

 - class imbalance
 - train test split